 This is called a Kale Chip Recipe, but there’s really not much recipe to it.
 It’s so easy that kids can put it together.
 Mine felt very much in charge as they washed, ripped, and tossed the kale in olive oil.
 Initially, it is understandable as a kid to not want to try something like this, especially as we know not every child or even adults don’t like eating vegetables.
 But once you give this a go, I’m sure this will change your mind completely about the many ways you can consume one of your five a day.
 It’s all about thinking outside of the box.
-It it wasn’t for a friend of mine recommending that I looked into something like the Pure Blend crispy kale chips recipe, I don’t think I would have been as inspired as I am now.

 I never would have guessed that my kids would be begging me for kale, but I made 4 tray-fulls of kale chips today that were completely eaten within minutes.